-- The defendant aided in the apprehension of another felon or testified truthfully on behalf of the prosecution in another prosecution of a felony. - (8) The defendant acted under strong provocation, or the relationship between the defendant and the victim was otherwise extenuating. - (9) The defendant could not reasonably foresee that his conduct would cause or threaten serious bodily harm or fear, or the defendant exercised caution to avoid such consequences. - (10) The defendant reasonably believed that his conduct was legal. - (11) Prior to arrest or at an early stage of the criminal process, the defendant voluntarily acknowledged wrongdoing in connection with the offense to a law enforcement officer. - (12) The defendant has been a person of good character or has had a good reputation in the community in which he lives. - (13) The defendant is a minor and has reliable supervision available. - (14) The defendant has been honorably discharged from the United States armed services. - (15) The defendant has accepted responsibility for his criminal conduct. - (16) The defendant has successfully completed a drug treatment program or an alcohol treatment program. - (17) The defendant supports his or her family. - (18) The defendant has a support system in the community. - (19) The defendant is gainfully employed. - (20) The defendant has a good treatment prognosis and a workable treatment plan is available. - (21) Any other mitigating factor reasonably related to the purposes of sentences. - (f) Proof of Juvenile Adjudication.
-A juvenile adjudication used to establish the aggravating factor in subdivision (19) of subsection (d) of this section may only be proved by certified copy of the records of the court in which the adjudication was obtained.
+- (4) The defendant's age, immaturity, or limited mental capacity at the time of commission of the offense significantly reduced the defendant's culpability for the offense. - (5) The defendant has made substantial or full restitution to the victim. - (6) The victim was more than 16 years of age and was a voluntary participant in the defendant's conduct or consented to it. - (7) The defendant aided in the apprehension of another felon or testified truthfully on behalf of the prosecution in another prosecution of a felony. - (8) The defendant acted under strong provocation, or the relationship between the defendant and the victim was otherwise extenuating. - (9) The defendant could not reasonably foresee that the defendant's conduct would cause or threaten serious bodily harm or fear, or the defendant exercised caution to avoid such consequences. - (10) The defendant reasonably believed that the defendant's conduct was legal. - (11) Prior to arrest or at an early stage of the criminal process, the defendant voluntarily acknowledged wrongdoing in connection with the offense to a law enforcement officer. - (12) The defendant has been a person of good character or has had a good reputation in the community in which the defendant lives. - (13) The defendant is a minor and has reliable supervision available. - (14) The defendant has been honorably discharged from the United States armed services. - (15) The defendant has accepted responsibility for the defendant's criminal conduct. - (16) The defendant has entered and is currently involved in or has successfully completed a drug treatment program or an alcohol treatment program subsequent to arrest and prior to trial. - (17) The defendant supports the defendant's family. - (18) The defendant has a support system in the community. - (19) The defendant has a positive employment history or is gainfully employed. - (20) The defendant has a good treatment prognosis, and a workable treatment plan is available. - (21) Any other mitigating factor reasonably related to the purposes of sentences.